rachelriv/cmsi386/homework4/README.md

 1) __Goto__ is a statement found in many programming languages that performs a one-way transfer of control to another line of code, which is typically identified using a label [<a href="http://en.wikipedia.org/wiki/Goto">1</a>].
 At the machine code level, a goto is a form of branch or jump statement.
 Though the use of goto was formally common, there has been considerable debate in academia and industry on the merits and use of goto statements.

 Edsget Dijkstra, the man who became the iconic opponent of goto statements, wrote a famous letter in 1968 called _Go To Statement Considered Harmful_ [<a href="http://www.cs.utexas.edu/users/EWD/ewd02xx/EWD215.PDF">2</a>].
 In the letter, Dijkstra discussed why the goto statement should be "abolished from all 'higher level' programming languages (i.e. everything except, perhaps, plain machine code)" [<a href="http://www.cs.utexas.edu/users/EWD/ewd02xx/EWD215.PDF">2</a>].
 Dijkstra argued that goto statements complicate the task of analyzing and checking the correctness of programs.
-Though Dijkstra's influential letter made a compelling argument, alternative viewpoints still exist.
+Though Dijkstra's influential letter made a compelling argument, not everyone shares his viewpoint.
 In Donald Knuth's _Structured Programming with go to Statements_, Knuth explored cases where eliminating goto statements did not really work [<a href="http://sbel.wisc.edu/Courses/ME964/Literature/knuthProgramming1974.pdf">3</a>].
 Knuth asserted that goto statements are not the heart of the problem.
 According to Knuth, there has been "far too much emphasis on go to elimination" instead of "working directly for a qualitative goal like good program structure" [<a href="http://sbel.wisc.edu/Courses/ME964/Literature/knuthProgramming1974.pdf">3</a>].

-Frank Rubin published a criticism of Dijkstra's letter in 1987 called _'GOTO Considered Harmful' Considered Harmful_ [<a href="http://cacm.acm.org/magazines/1987/5/10097-acm-forum/abstract">4</a>].
+Frank Rubin also disagrees with Dijkstra's beliefs.
+In 1987, Rubin published a criticism of Dijkstra's letter called _'GOTO Considered Harmful' Considered Harmful_ [<a href="http://cacm.acm.org/magazines/1987/5/10097-acm-forum/abstract">4</a>].
 In this criticism, Rubin used the following example (rewritted by @rtoal in C) to argue in favor of the goto statement:
 ```c
 int first_zero_row = -1;              /* assume no such row */
 int i, j;